MonkeyCanCode/polaris/site/content/in-dev/unreleased/command-line-interface.md

   -h, --help                       show this help message and exit

 Command Options:
-  --principal-role PRINCIPAL_ROLE  The name of a principal role to filter results
+  --principal-role PRINCIPAL_ROLE  The name of a principal role
 ```

 ##### Examples